Losant/losant-docs/docs/getting-started/losant-iot-dev-kits/lcd-kit.md

 ### Add Device

+A device in Losant is a single thing or widget.
+A device could be car, thermostat, smart bulb, or any kind of custom gadget.
+Devices can contain many sensors or attached peripherals.
+In this example, our device is our weather station.

-The next step is to register the device with the platform.
-Click the `Add Device` button on the top right or select `Add Device` from the Devices dropdown.
-Next, choose the `Create from Scratch` option.
+The next step is to register the device with the platform. **Select `Add Device` from the Devices dropdown.
+Next, choose the `Create from Scratch` option.**

 ![Add Device Menu](/images/getting-started/losant-iot-dev-kits/lcd-kit/add-device.png "Add Device Menu")